GrHalbgott/GrHalbgott/README.md

 <div align="center">
 👋 I am Niko, nature-lover, gamer, geographer, and musician, with a special interest in deep learning, remote sensing, humanitarian aid, and environmental sustainability.
 That mainly comes from my M.Sc. in Geography and Geoinformatics, where geeky stuff meets environmental impact. <br/><br/>

 😄 And the geeky stuff, that is summarized here.
-Sometimes with a environmental connection, sometimes without.
+Sometimes with an environmental connection, sometimes without.
 Have fun browsing through projects I made during my education, on my own or in collaboration with others with various topics surrounding geoinformatics and coding.

 🤘 Additionally, there is a repository about my hobby no. 1 (making/writing music under the name [Atlas Descending](https://www.ultimate-guitar.com/u/GrHalbgott)) and if you are interested in new music from different genres, I am happily welcoming you to a fitting growing place.